birkkz/birkkz/README.md

 🎓 Studing Cybersecurity of web apply

-💼 Working as a Freelancer of back-end and Data Analyse
+💼 Working as a Freelancer of back-end, Pentests and Data Analyse

-🌱 Learning MySQL

 📌 My Skills: